minalaz/Practicing-Postman-API/README.md

 API requests in Postman:

-- Follow the instructions from the link.
+- Follow the instructions from the https://github.com/vdespa/introduction-to-postman-course/blob/main/simple-books-api.md.

 For starters, you have to register, but you can use any non-existent email.